Ukraine pushes to try alleged war crimes as fighting rages

 “With the intelligence at my disposal, I can say that there’s no specific military strategy in sight.
 It is not a military strategy but rather terror,” he said.
 “It is a concentration of evil, violence and cruelty.”

-Ruslan Kravchenko, chief regional prosecutor in Bucha, which lies just north of Ukraine’s capitol, told the AP that he has sent over 2,000 cases to Ukraine’s security services for further investigation and that new cases continue to come in every day – now, mostly for property damage.
+Ruslan Kravchenko, chief regional prosecutor in Bucha, which lies just north of Ukraine’s capital, told AP that he has sent over 2,000 cases to Ukraine’s security services for further investigation and that new cases continue to come in every day – now, mostly for property damage.

 Bucha, once a desirable, leafy town outside Kyiv, has become a symbol of the carnage of the war started by Russia in February.
-Kravchenko said of the 327 murder victims in Bucha his office has documented, just three were soldiers and one was a policeman.
+Kravchenko said of the 327 murder victims in Bucha his office has documented, just three were soldiers and one was a police officer.

 “I have never seen so many bodies,” said Kravchenko, who worked in Crimea, which Russia annexed in 2014, and the Donbas, where Russia-backed separatists have been fighting the Ukrainian government since 2014, before moving onto Bucha.
 “I can see only one pattern: Where Russians saw civilians, they shot them immediately without explanation.”